UCSBCarpentry/2020-01-21-SWC-Bash-online/_episodes/05-loop.md

 ```
 {: .language-bash}

+The `do` keyword marks the beginning of the loop.

+With each iteration of the loop the value of the `$colors` variable is set to the next item from the list.

-In the third line of our loop we're using `echo` to output the current value of our `$colors` variable to the ...
-FIXME
+In the third line of our loop we're using `echo` to output the current value of our `$colors` variable to the screen.

+The `done` keyword signals the end of the loop and tells the shell to repeat the loop with the next item assigned to the `$colors` variable.